Skip to content

 Back to Blog

-high severity October 20, 2025 · scope unconfirmed
+high severity October 20, 2025 · 3 min read Unverified claim — what this is

 Egaraset Listed by dragonforce Ransomware Group

 Public reporting indicates DragonForce claims to have stolen internal documents from Egaraset, a company that supplies ERP, financial management, and customer relationship management systems.
 Egaraset serves more than 400 companies and 1,000 religious communities across multiple countries and has operated for over 20 years.
-The exact number of individuals whose data was exposed remains unknown, and the precise contents of the leaked files have not been independently verified in open sources.
+The exact number of individuals whose data may have been exposed remains unknown, and the precise contents of the leaked files have not been independently verified in open sources.
 Available reporting describes the incident as a classic ransomware operation involving both encryption and data exfiltration.

 Why This Matters for You and Your Family